rdrachmanto/SitS/docs/Sensor Calibration.typ

 === PH1

+For PH1, we are going to do a 3-step calibration, first with pH 4, then pH 7 finished with pH 10

 1. In the first connection, type this command to set the Pi to compile and upload PH1's sensor code to Arduino:
     ```bash
     pi@ubuntu:~/SitS/src/sensing$ bash run ph1/run.sh